jorgecasas/php-ml/docs/machine-learning/datasets/array-dataset.md

 ### Samples and labels

-To get samples or labels you can use getters:
+To get samples or labels, you can use getters:

 ```
 $dataset->getSamples();